ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 > - the dataset:
 >   - mip, start_year, end_year
 > - the preprocessor:
->   - These fields are all 2D fields, but thetaga was a 0D field.
+>   - These fields are all 2D fields, but thetaoga was a 0D field.
 This means that we need to take the average over the latitude and longitude dimensions.
 To do this, add the area_statistics to the preprocessor.
 > - the diagnostic
 >  - change the short_name value (thetaoga) for another:
 >     - Land surface average temperature (tsland)
 >     - Atmospheric surface average temperature (tas)
 >     - Ocean surface average temperature (tos)
+{: .challenge}

-> ### Advanced:
+> ## Advanced:
 > If you want to add a different field, please have a look here:
 > http://clipc-services.ceda.ac.uk/dreq/index/CMORvar.html
-{: .challenge}
+{: .callout}

 ## Common issues & tips